DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration-revisited/index.md

 self.window = UIWindowCustom(windowScene: windowScene)
 ```

-in the `SceneDelegate` class.

-Still in the `SceneDelegate` class, you also need to tag the background view as a passthrough:
+In addition, you also need to tag the background view as a passthrough:

 ```swift
 let vc = UIHostingController(rootView: ContentView())